Tracardi/tracardi-api/docs/qa/how_can_i_filter_data.md

 * The boolean operators AND, OR, and NOT (also written as &&, ||, and !) can be used to combine multiple conditions.
   Parentheses should be used to specify the desired precedence.
 For example, (quick AND fox) OR (brown AND fox) OR fox) AND NOT news will match records that contain "quick" and "fox" or "brown" and "fox" or just "fox", but not "news".

+For more information look for term `Data searching` in the documentation.

+---
+This document also answers the questions:
+- How to search data in Tracardi?
+- How to find data in Tracardi?